mrpossoms/kirkroerig.com/kirkroerig/articles/policy_gradient.md

 ```
 --------------------------------------------------------------------------------

-## How do we measure the *goodness* or *badness* of an outcome? <a name="reward"/>
+## How do we measure the *goodness* or *badness* of an action? <a name="reward"/>

-Now that we understand what a policy is, and how it can choose actions, we need to understand how we can measure the goodness or badness of an outcome.
+Now that we understand what a policy is, and how it can choose actions, we need to understand how we can measure the goodness or badness of an action.

 This is where the **reward function** comes in.
-The reward function is a function that takes as input the state and action and returns a scalar value which represents the goodness or badness of the outcome.
+The reward function is a function that takes as input the state and action and returns a scalar value which represents the goodness or badness of the action.
 This scalar value is called the **reward**.

+The reward function could be defined to theoretically score _any_ behavior.
+Be it driving a car, or playing a game.
+Actually games are a great example to illustrate this point.
+In a game, the **reward function** could be the scoring system, or the number of enemies killed, or the number of coins collected.

-In our example, the state never changes so we ignore it.
+In our example, the state is always 1 so we ignore it.
 The reward is 1 when the policy chooses the target action and -1 when it chooses the other actions.
 Put more formally:

 $$
-r_t = R(x_t, a_t) =
+R(x_t, a_t) =
 \begin{cases}
 	+1, & \text{if } a_t = a_{target} \\
 	-1, & \text{otherwise}